yssource/rhai/doc/src/rust/modules/create.md

 // 'set_fn_XXX' by default does not set function metadata. module.update_fn_metadata(hash, ["x: i64", "i64"]);

-// Load the module into the Engine as a sub-module named 'calc' let mut engine = Engine::new();
+// Register the module into the Engine as a static module namespace 'calc' let mut engine = Engine::new();
-engine.register_module("calc", module);
+engine.register_static_module("calc", module);

 engine.eval::<i64>("calc::inc(41)")? == 42; // refer to the 'Calc' module
 ```